 Newly purchased wooden hot tub needs to swell in order to keep water inside.
 Since wood absorbs water it expands and closes little gaps inside the structure.
 But please keep in mind that wooden hot tub will always have some level of leakage.
 It is 100 % normal and natural.
 On the other hand, fiberglass or polypropylene hot tubs do not have such leaks but they are not completely natural and traditional.
 Thermally treated wooden hot tubs (thermowood) have smaller permeability due to their water capillaries are closed during the wood preparation (heating in high temperatures).

-Normally the swelling of a new hot tub takes about 2-5 days.
+Normally the swelling (sealing) of a new hot tub takes about 2-5 days.
 During the process, one can use sawdust or coffee powder.
 It should be noted that bathing during these days is not recommended.
 Sawdust is poured in water, therefore, little particles attach and fill the gaps eliminating the leakage of water faster.

 Impregnation helps to fight the negative influence of moisture which always affects the wood.
 That should be done twice a year (before and after the winter).
 It must be noted that only outside of a wooden hot tub should be covered with oil.
-Linseed oil is widely used for such purpose.
+Linseed oil is widely used for such a purpose.

 Wooden hot tub needs to be moist all the time